Foundation Community Grant applications are due annually on the last Friday of September.

 The Wisconsin Medical Society Foundation focuses on providing support for physician-led, community-based or statewide programs to improve health through education and outreach.
 We seek to support primarily high impact, high-visibility programs that support the Foundation’s mission.

-Funding preference is for evidence-based health initiatives championed by member physicians or pilot projects with measurable outcomes to increase health equity in Wisconsin such as but not limited to:
+Funding preference is for evidence-based health initiatives championed by member physicians or pilot projects with measurable outcomes in Wisconsin, such as (but not limited to):

 - Health Literacy

 - Health Access and Equity

 - Mental, Behavioral and Addiction Health Access and Prevention Services